conradhalling/jekyll-theme-chirpy/_posts/2025-09-01-august-2025-running-summary.md

 up to 35 miles per day to prepare for short bicycle tours in September.

 I use my Apple Watch to alert me when I exceed my Zone 2 pace.
-After my 71st birthday, the watch reduced my peak Zone 2 heartrate from 125 bpm to 124 bpm, which is annoying.
+After my 71st birthday, the watch reduced my peak Zone 2 heart rate from 125 bpm to 124 bpm, which is annoying.
 When I'm annoyed enough, I will see if I can override this setting.